crazyscot/casparcg-client/README.txt

 ------------

 1. Install and configure the CasparCG server; wire it up to your mixer.

+   NOTE: CasparCG server version 2.1.0beta2 is required.
+This is because we use JSON format data, which doesn't work properly in 2.0.7.

    Before continuing, be sure it is working correctly - double check the output resolution, frame rate and interlacing.